aayushirajesh/Dino_Runner/README.md

 * Add difficulty levels based on score
 * Visual themes (e.g. night mode or desert)
 * More types of enemies or power-ups
-* Mobile or web export using Kivy or Pyodide
 ---

 ## 💻 How to Run